Columbus, Ohio 43221

 Arlington appealed to the U. S. Supreme Court.
 Pete asked the high

-court to deny certiori.
+court not to grand certiorari.
 The U. S. Supreme Court refused to

-grant certiori and hear the case.
+grant certiorari and hear the case.
 The school district subsequently settled the case on terms very favorable to Joe and his parents.